orbitbot/web-mqtt-client/README.md

 **`client.messages.unbind(callback) ⇒ client`**

 De-register `callback` from being called when incoming messages that matches its `topic` arrive.
 Previously registered callbacks must be named values for this to work, otherwise the method will fail silently.
+For correct functionality, it's also important that the `topic` property added to `callback` in subscribe is not modified elsewhere in code.

 <br>